Telefonica/toolium/docs/bdd_integration.rst

 Behave tags
 -----------

-Toolium defines two tags to configure driver:
+Toolium defines three tags to configure driver:

 * :code:`@reuse_driver`: feature tag to indicate that all scenarios in this feature should share the driver.
 The browser will not be closed between tests.
 * :code:`@reset_driver`: identifies a scenario that should not reuse the driver.
 The browser will be closed and reopen before this test.